 This exhibition offers some explanation and context for The Auschwitz Album, which is the only surviving visual evidence of the process leading to mass murder at Auschwitz-Birkenau.
 The album is a unique document and was donated to Yad Vashem by Lilly Jacob-Zelmanovic Meier in 1980.

 It is assumed that the album was prepared as an official reference for a higher authority, as were photo albums from other concentration camps.

 B’s Buttons – A Holocaust Memorial Project at the Lakes School, Troutbeck Bridge

-The Lakes School in Troutbeck are looking for volunteers to count the many hundreds of thousands of buttons they have received – the running total to date of buttons counted is 318,000 but help is urgently needed to continue the count.
+The Lakes School in Troutbeck are looking for volunteers to count the many hundreds of thousands of buttons they have received – the running total of buttons to date will be announced at the count.

 Students at the Lakes School are currently working on a Holocaust Memorial Project.
 The school is built on the site of the former Calgarth Estate, where the children arrived in 1945.

 A Year 10 student came up with the idea of collecting buttons.
 She perceptively noted that buttons are all different and individual, just like the people who were killed in such awful circumstances.
 ‘B’ felt that a memorial should recognise this individuality.

 The students eventually decided to collect one and a half million buttons to reflect the children who perished in the Holocaust.
 So far nearly 800,000 buttons have been sent with many from around the World but more are still needed.

 If you have any spare buttons do please send them to The Lakes School, Windermere, Cumbria LA23 1HW, United Kingdom.